sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 - `<TIME_RANGE_NAME>`: A unique identifier for the time range.
 - `<CRON_SCHEDULING_EXPRESSION>`: Specifies recurring schedule for both the start and end of the time range.
+- `<YEAR>`: An integer representing the year this time range should be enabled.
+This allows for absolute time configuration.

 ##### Example